betteriot/betteriot-principles/README.md

 ## Interoperability

-### 4. The organisation SHOULD allow third parties to connect clients to its backend.
+### 4. The vendor SHOULD allow third parties to connect clients to its backend.

     Assessment criteria: TODO

-### 5. The organisation MAY allow third parties to connect devices to its backend.
+### 5. The vendor MAY allow third parties to connect devices to its backend.

-    Assessment criteria: The organisation provides URL(s) of publicly accessible documentation of the backend Application Programming Interface (API) for all of the following aspects:
+    Assessment criteria: The vendor provides URL(s) of publicly accessible documentation of the backend Application Programming Interface (API) for all of the following aspects:
     - Endpoints (e.g. api.example.com)
     - API (e.g. GET /things, e.g. described with Swagger)
     - Protocol (e.g. HTTP, MQTT, ...)
     - Data format (e.g. JSON, XML; clearly defined data types)
-    - Data model / information model (e.g. service topics, how to measure temperature) The organisation provides a way to apply for access rights (e.g. by issuing an API key) An access token or something like this might be OK.
+    - Data model / information model (e.g. service topics, how to measure temperature) The vendor provides a way to apply for access rights (e.g. by issuing an API key) An access token or something like this might be OK.

-### 6. The organisation SHOULD grant third parties the same functional scope on the backend as its own clients.
+### 6. The vendor SHOULD grant third parties the same functional scope on the backend as its own clients.

     Assessment criteria: The assessor collects complaints (e.g. including screenshots or other "proof") filed by third parties.

-### 7. The organisation SHOULD allow third parties to communicate directly with its devices without going through the backend.
+### 7. The vendor SHOULD allow third parties to communicate directly with its devices without going through the backend.

-    Assessment criteria: The organisation provides URL(s) of publicly accessible documentation for all of the following aspects of the device "API"
+    Assessment criteria: The vendor provides URL(s) of publicly accessible documentation for all of the following aspects of the device "API"
     - Device "API" (e.g. Bluetooth Profile)
     - Protocol (e.g. CoAP, MQTT)
     - Data format (e.g. binary encoding)

 ## Openness

-### 8. The organisation MAY publish the device source code under an open source license.
+### 8. The vendor MAY publish the device source code under an open source license.

     Assessment criteria: Files are accessible on inspection.
 We recommend using MIT License or Apache 2 or GPLv3 licenses for the source code or at least a license compliant with the Open Source Definition (https://opensource.org/docs/osd).

-### 9. The organisation MAY publish the device hardware designs under an open hardware license.
+### 9. The vendor MAY publish the device hardware designs under an open hardware license.

     Assessment criteria: Files are accessible on inspection.These may include but not limited to schema files, PCB layouts, and any other materials that would support the recreation of the product by the end user.
 We recommend using a license compliant with the Open Source Hardware Definition (https://www.oshwa.org/definition/).

-### 10. The organisation MAY publish the backend source code under an open source license.
+### 10. The vendor MAY publish the backend source code under an open source license.

     Assessment criteria: Files are accessible on inspection.
 We recommend using MIT License or Apache 2 or AGPLv3 licenses for the source code or at least a license compliant with the Open Source Definition (https://opensource.org/docs/osd).

 ## Data Governance

-### 11. The organisation SHOULD make it possible for customers to turn off the connection to the backend, this might mean that functionality of the device is reduced.
+### 11. The vendor SHOULD make it possible for customers to turn off the connection to the backend, this might mean that functionality of the device is reduced.

-    Assessment criteria: The dependency label is included on product or packaging as well as the organisation’s online presence.
+    Assessment criteria: The dependency label is included on product or packaging as well as the vendor’s online presence.
 Use our suggested labelling system.

-### 12. The organisation SHOULD NOT degrade or change the current core functionality of the device over the product lifetime.
+### 12. The vendor SHOULD NOT degrade or change the current core functionality of the device over the product lifetime.

     Assessment criteria: List of core functionality vs. secondary functionality.
 Access to all commercially accessible versions of products for testing.
 Test the core functionality on audit.

 ## Permissions & Ownership

-### 13. The organisation MUST give users the ability to transfer ownership of the device.
+### 13. The vendor MUST give users the ability to transfer ownership of the device.

     Assessment criteria: TODO